KedisPL/Reforged-Fabric-API/README.md

 This is a port of Fabric API made by FabricMC to Forge mod loader.
 This is still in alpha so expect bugs.

-## How to use Reforged Fabric API to develop mods?
+## How to use Reforged Fabric API to develop mods with Forge MDK?

 To set up a Forge development environment, check out the [Forge MDK](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.20.1.html) and follow the instructions there.